Asana Valuation Multiples

 Market Cap Evolution

-Asana share price decreased by 43.0% in the last year.
+Asana share price increased by 6.6% in the last 30 days, and decreased by 49.2% in the last year.

 Asana has an EPS (earnings per share) of $0.28.